Classification of E_0--Semigroups by Product Systems: Ternary isomorphisms

 In between isomorphism of Hilbert \nbd{\cB}modules and Morita equivalence of Hilbert modules there is another equivalence relation, based on ternary isomorphisms.
-A ternary homomorphism from a Hilbert \nbd{\cB}module $E$ to a Hilbert \nbd{\cC}module $F$ is a map $u\colon E\rightarrow F$ (\it{a priori} neither linear nor bounded) that satisfies \beqn{ u(x\AB{y,z}) ~=~ (ux)\AB{uy,uz} }\eeqn for all $x,y,z\in E$.
+A ternary homomorphism from a Hilbert \nbd{\cB}module $E$ to a Hilbert \nbd{\cC}module $F$ is a linear map $u\colon E\rightarrow F$ (\it{a priori} not bounded; see, however, Skeide and Sumesh \cite[Footnote 2]{SkSu14} for why linearity cannot be dropped) that satisfies \beqn{ u(x\AB{y,z}) ~=~ (ux)\AB{uy,uz} }\eeqn for all $x,y,z\in E$.
 A ternary unitary is a bijective ternary homomorphism.
 Clearly, if $u$ is a ternary unitary, then so is $u^{-1}$.
 If there is a ternary unitary from $E$ to $F$, we say $E$ and $F$ are ternary isomorphic.

 Ternary homomorphisms have the advantage that they do not refer in any way to the \nbd{C^*}al\-ge\-bras over which the modules are modules.
 (In fact, we may turn the class of all Hilbert modules, without fixing an algebra, into a category by choosing as morphisms the ternary homomorphisms.)
 The following notion takes into account the algebras more explicitly.
 A generalized isometry from a Hilbert \nbd{\cB}module $E$ to a Hilbert \nbd{\cC}module $F$ is a map $u\colon E\rightarrow F$ (\it{a priori} neither linear nor bounded) such that there exists a homomorphism $\vp\colon\cB\rightarrow\cC$ fulfilling \beq{ \AB{ux,uy} ~=~ \vp(\AB{x,y}) }\eeq for all $x,y\in E$.
 Once the homomorphism $\vp$ is fixed, we shall also speak of a \nbd{\vp}isometry $u$; see Skeide \cite{Ske06c}.